65% Keyboard & Keycap Guide: Everything You Need to Know

 65% mechanical keyboard with hot-swap switches and RGB lighting

-• Mid-range: Aluminum cases with gasket or top-mount construction deliver a premium typing experience
+• Mid-range: Aluminum cases with gasket or top-mount construction deliver a noticeably premium typing experience and improved sound dampening.

-Key specs to check: PCB compatibility (south-facing vs north-facing LEDs), switch footprint (MX, Alps), and case material.
-Always verify keycap compatibility before purchasing.
+Key specs to verify before buying: PCB compatibility (south-facing vs north-facing LEDs), switch footprint (MX is the most common), and case material.
+Always confirm keycap compatibility with your specific board.

-The 65 gaming keyboard format is increasingly popular among competitive players.
-The compact size allows for a wider mouse range without moving the keyboard, which is critical in fast-paced FPS and RTS games.
+The 65% format is increasingly popular among competitive players.
+The compact footprint allows for a wider mouse range without repositioning the board — critical in fast-paced FPS and RTS games.

-Top features to look for in a 65% gaming keyboard:
+Top features to look for in a gaming-oriented 65%:

 • N-key rollover (NKRO) for accurate simultaneous key registration